Muckhart: The Vicar's Bridge murder

 Back on the main road to Dollar the small farm known as Shelterhall was bought in a derelict state by the Longmuir brothers of Bay City Rollers fame in the late 1970s and temporarily became a place of "pilgrimage" for some years during the period of "Rollermania", which was rife at that time.
 Alan Longmuir owned and ran the "Castle Campbell Hotel" in Dollar to the west.

 Public rights-of-way

 The Clackmannanshire Council has confirmed the recognition of public rights-of-way in the Muckhart area including the ancient coach road section known as the Cinder Path, linking the village to the primary school.

 Transport

 Muckhart is situated on the A91.
-Muckhart has never been served by rail, the nearest station is Rumbling Bridge.
-It was formerly served by the 23 Stirling–St Andrews bus route.
-Following the withdrawal of that route it was served by the X53 Stirling–Kinross, however this route has also been withdrawn..
+Muckhart has never been served by rail, with the nearest station being Rumbling Bridge.
+It was served by the 23 Stirling–St Andrews bus route until the withdrawal of that service in 2020; it is now served by the 202 Kinross–Tillicoultry route.